China regulator bans TV advertisements during dramas

 China has ordered a ban on advertisements during TV dramas as part of its reform of cultural activities.

-Adverts will not be allowed in the middle of programmes lasting for 45 minutes from 1 January next year.
+Adverts will not be allowed in the middle of programmeimages lasting for 45 minutes from 1 January next year.

 The authorities said this was in line with the "spirit" of a recent Communist Party meeting.